chanioxaris/devops-docker-mooc/Part2.md

 The Docker Compose is located [here](Part2/2.1/docker-compose.yaml)

-On our host machine create a new file `logs.txt` to mount into the container.
+On the host machine create a new file `logs.txt` to mount into the container.

 `$ touch logs.txt`